SHOP

 If you want a compact SUV, the SEAT Arona is a good bet.

-Stylish, well-equipped and with a slightly elevated driving position, this is a useful and good-looking car that fits in well with the urban environment.
+Stylish, well-equipped and with a slightly elevated driving position, this is a useful and good-looking car that fits in well in an urban environment.

 If you have a family, this SEAT is particularly appealing because of its well-sized boot and elevated driving position.